jayriverlong/jayriverlong.github.io/_posts/2021-06-26-irrationality.md

     losing
     their children at this stage in life is a fate worse than death.
     I suspect that having children
-    has such an evolutionarily powerful cognitive effect on how we view and prioritize *risk* that it is a big part of aging into irrationality.
+    has a large, evolutionary cognitive effect on how we view and prioritize *risk* that it is a big part of aging into irrationality.

+[^3]: Some might call these curve fits to empirical data observed.
+The more data,
+    the better the curve fit.
+But such curve fits (intuitions) usually have a lifespan: very little real-world time-series data has patterns that are permanent.